DeepLabCut/DeepLabCut/docs/installation.md

       $ pip install pyqt5 scikit-learn pandas
       $ pip install ffmpeg-python
 ```
-Note if you also have python2 installed, you might want to use pip3 instead.
+Note if you also have python2 installed, you might want to use pip3 instead (DeepLabCut is suported in Python3.x only).

 Then, install *TensorFlow*: